 Linville Gorge is one of Eastern America's most scenic and rugged gorges, created by the scouring action of the Linville River.
 The steep walls of the Gorge enclose the Linville River for 12 miles.
 The river's swift waters descend over 2,000 feet before breaking into the open levels of the Catawba Valley.
 Elevation averages 4,000 feet atop Hawksbill Mountain to 2,000 feet on Linville River.
 The 12,000-acre Linville Gorge Wilderness in the western North Carolina Mountains is part of the Pisgah National Forest.

-See guides to our favorite hiking trails for Linville Gorge: Linville Falls, Hawksbill Mountain and Table Rock Mountain
+See guides to our favorite hiking trails for Linville Gorge: Linville Falls, Hawksbill Mountain, Table Rock Mountain and Shortoff Mountain.

 Located in Burke County, the Gorge is so rugged that it was spared the clear-cut logging that was inflicted on most of the eastern forests shortly after the turn of the century.
 US Army Rangers and US Marines do their wilderness training here.
 Tenderfoots beware: Linville Gorge is no walk in the park.
 Thousands come here to hike and camp to enjoy the Gorge’s remnant virgin forests, spectacular overlooks, and unruly whitewater river, all of which can be taken in on a relatively short dayhike.